cognitect/transit-java/README.md

 # transit-java

-Transit is a data format and a set of libraries for transferring values between applications written in different languages.
+Transit is a data format and a set of libraries for conveying values between applications written in different languages.
 This library provides support for marshalling Transit data to/from Java.

 * [Rationale](http://i-should-be-a-link)
 * [API docs](http://cognitect.github.io/transit-java/)